-- discuss your situation with your Line Manager who, if appropriate, will agree the necessary time off. - 5) Qualifying employees will have the right to apply to work flexibly in accordance with the statutory provisions in force at the time. - 6) You will be allowed such time off work to be taken for public and other duties as set out in the Employment Protection Act for the time being in force. - 7) Reactions to bereavement may vary greatly according to individual circumstances and the setting of fixed rules for time off is therefore inappropriate.
+- 5) Qualifying employees will have the right to apply to work flexibly in accordance with the statutory provisions in force at the time. - 6) You will be allowed such time off work to be taken for public and other duties as set out in the Employment Protection Act for the time being in force. - 7) Reactions to bereavement may vary greatly according to individual circumstances and the setting of fixed rules for time off is therefore inappropriate.
 You should discuss your circumstances with your Line Manager and agree appropriate time off.